- Austrian Alps

-Kitzbühel is a shopper's paradise, with dozens of upmarket shops displaying their wares very appealingly in the quaint Tyrolean village stores.
-Window-shopping is almost as satisfying as buying while on holiday.
-Ski shops dominate, of course, but there are plenty of designer boutiques, jewellery stores and souvenir shops in Kitzbühel as well.
-Prices are steep, but discounts are sometimes offered to those carrying guest cards from Kitzbühel hotels.
+Kitzbühel is a shopper's paradise, with dozens of upmarket shops displaying their appealing wares in the quaint Tyrolean village stores.
+Ski shops dominate, but there are plenty of designer boutiques, jewellery stores, and souvenir shops in Kitzbühel too.
+Prices are steep but discounts are sometimes offered to those carrying guest cards from Kitzbühel hotels.
 Visitors can also enquire at their hotels about shopping excursions into Italy.

-Kitzbühel is a very lively holiday resort with plenty of bars and nightclubs to suit all pockets and preferences.
-For many Brits, the evening begins early at the The Londoner - the famous après-ski bar renowned for its lethal cocktails.
-Take 5 and Royal are nightclubs in the town square that stay open until dawn.
-Visitors wishing to try their luck on the tables will find the Casino Kitzbühel at the Hotel Goldener Grief.
+Kitzbühel is a lively ski resort with plenty of bars and nightclubs to suit all pockets and preferences.
+For many Brits and locals alike, the evening begins early at the Londoner - the famous après-ski bar renowned for its lethal cocktails.
+Take Five is a nightclub in the town square that stays open until dawn.
+Visitors wishing to try their luck on the tables will find the Casino Kitzbühel at the Hotel Goldener Greif.
 New Year is a great time for a skiing trip to Kitzbühel with one of the best fireworks displays in the Alps.
 Nightlife in Kitzbühel goes on very late, often not getting busy until nearly 2am.